-$-target_cell \quad optional \\$
+$-target_cell$ optional

-VDiff will choose a tablet from this cell to diff the source table(s) with the target tables default master, replica, rdonly
+VDiff will choose a tablet from this cell to diff the source table(s) with the target tables default replica

-$-tablet_types$ optional
+$-tablet_types \quad optional \\$

 A comma separated list of tablet types that are used while picking a tablet for sourcing data.
 One or more from MASTER, REPLICA, RDONLY.